kinoz01/net/Internet Infrastructure.md

     When you request a website, your computer breaks the data into smaller **packets** (small chunks of data with headers that define where they’re from, where they’re going, and the order to reassemble them).

 2.  **IP Routing**
     Each packet is tagged with an **IP address** (destination address) and sent via a **router** to its next destination.
-Routers are devices that look at the destination IP and forward the packet along the correct path.
+Routers are devices that look at the destination IP and forward the packet along the correct path while doing [[De-encapsulation & Re-encapsulation]].
     The packet might pass through many routers before it reaches its destination.

 3.  **Transmission Medium**